Tetrachloroethylene: Neurotoxicity

 Tetrachloroethylene can harm the nervous system, cause developmental deficits in children, impair vision, and increase the risk of psychiatric diagnoses.

 Carcinogenicity

 Tetrachloroethylene has been classified as "Group 2A: Probably Carcinogenic" by the International Agency for Research on Cancer (IARC) due to sufficient evidence in experimental animals and limited evidence in humans for non-Hodgkin lymphoma, urinary bladder cancers, and cancers of the esophagus and cervix.
 In the United States, the EPA considers tetrachloroethylene as "likely to be carcinogenic to humans by all routes of exposure" based on suggestive evidence from human epidemiology, and certain evidence from animal toxicology studies, while the US National Toxicology Program considers tetrachloroethylene as "reasonably anticipated to be a human carcinogen."

-Assessing the IARC report, a 2023 review concurred that tetrachloroethylene is "definitively carcinogenic to humans (Group 1), linking exposure to increased cancer risks", with "substantial human evidence demonstrating a positive association between TCE exposure and kidney cancer, as well as an increased risk of non-Hodgkin lymphoma, cervical cancer, and liver cancer."

 The carcinogenic potential of tetrachloroethylene remains under-studied with only limited evidence in humans, although there is sufficient proof in experimental animals that tetrachloroethylene is carcinogenic.
 Its high lipophilicity indicates that several organ systems, including the brain, kidneys, and liver, could be affected in tetrachloroethylene toxicity and carcinogenicity.